MassTransit/MassTransit/docs/getting-started/README.md

 1. First, from an elevated command prompt, change directory to the sbin folder within the RabbitMQ Server installation directory e.g. `%PROGRAMFILES%\RabbitMQ Server\rabbitmq_server_3.5.3\sbin\`

-2. Next, run the following command to enable the rabbitmq management plugin: `rabbitmq-plugins.bat enable rabbitmq_management`
+2. Next, run the following command to enable the rabbitmq management plugin: `rabbitmq-plugins enable rabbitmq_management`

 ### What is this doing?